-Types of buildings can be classified based on several criteria such as size, function, construction, style, design, etc.
+There are various types of buildings that are classified based on several criteria such as size, function, construction, style, design, etc.

-However, the International Building Code (IBC 2018) and the Uniform Building Code (UBC) classify buildings based on occupancy and use.
+However, the International Building Code (IBC 2018) and the Uniform Building Code (UBC) classify buildings based on use & occupancy.

 Different Types of Buildings Structures:

 The buildings are classified into several types which as follows:

 - Residential Buildings.